afeldtestorg/itp-workshop/Seth Kranzler.md

 # List of Students

-All ITP students in the workshop. *Add your name!* :smile:
+All ITP students in the workshop. *Seth Kranzler* :smile: